halseth/blind-vault/README.md

 3. **Client** creates three transactions:
    - **Unvault transaction**: Spends vault output to new output with same aggregated key
    - **Recovery transaction**: Spends unvault output to recovery address (immediate)
-   - **Sweep transaction**: Spends unvault output to destination address (timelocked)
+   - **Sweep transaction**: Spends unvault output to destination address (timelocked using nSequence)
-4. **Signers** verify ZK proofs and blind-sign all three transactions using "UNVAULT" and "FINAL" transaction types
+4. **Signers** verify ZK proofs and blind-sign all three transactions:
+   - **UNVAULT**: Uses MuSig2 proof for unvault and recovery transactions
+   - **FINAL**: Uses both MuSig2 proof and nSequence proof with message commitment binding for sweep transaction
 5. **Depositor** receives all three pre-signed transactions and can broadcast them as needed:
    - Broadcast unvault transaction to start the unvault process
    - Either broadcast recovery transaction immediately, or wait for timelock and broadcast sweep transaction